Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Public liability insurance can cover a wide range of claims, including slip-and-fall accidents, property damage caused by falling objects, and even legal expenses associated with defending against a claim.
 This type of insurance can provide essential protection for homeowners and builders, who may face significant financial losses if they are found liable for damages or injuries caused by their construction activities.

 Given the potential risks involved in home building projects, it is crucial for both homeowners and builders to obtain comprehensive public liability insurance coverage before commencing any construction work.
 Doing so can help ensure that they are protected against unexpected costs and legal liabilities that may arise during the course of the project.
+This insurance typically includes defence costs, legal representation expenses, and settlement payments up to the policy limit specified in your coverage.

 Who Needs Public Liability Insurance?